Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - start with
 - end with
 - in list (via api only).
+- exclude one or multiple properties (except title)

 Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.